ccampo133/log2fluent/README.md

-1. A Unix domain socket at `stdout.sock` (relative to the directory where Fluent Bit is run from) that listens for log messages and prefixes their incoming tag prefix `stdout`.
+1. A Unix domain socket at `stdout.sock` (relative to the directory where Fluent Bit is run from) that listens for log messages and prefixes their incoming tag with the prefix `stdout`.
-2. A TCP socket that listens on `0.0.0.0:24224` and prefixes incoming log messages with `stderr`.
+2. A TCP socket that listens on `0.0.0.0:24224` and prefixes their incoming tag with the prefix `stderr`.

 The idea behind this configuration is to separate and distinguish logs from `stdout` and `stderr`.

-It also establishes a single output that simply writes all incoming log messages Fluent Bit's stdout.
+It also establishes a single output that simply writes all incoming log messages Fluent Bit's stdout stream.

 For this example, create the above configuration in a file called `fluent-bit.conf` in some directory.
 You can then run Fluent Bit in a terminal